Cleveland’s NEORSD Blazes into Uncharted Territories

-The total scope of this $2.1 million project award to Super Excavators includes rehabilitation and replacement of pump stations, construction of CSO storage tank and pumping facility, trenchless and open cut construction of forcemains and gravity sewers and other associated work.
+The project includes rehabilitation and replacement of pump stations, construction of CSO storage tank and pumping facility, trenchless and open-cut construction of forcemains and gravity sewers and other associated work.
+The microtunneling portion of the project, completed by Super Excavators, is valued at $2.1 million.
 The purpose of this project is to increase the capacity of the sewer system, and reduce the amount of sewage discharging into the Cuyahoga River.
 The microtunneling includes a single run of 760 lf of 48-in.
 RCP using an Akkerman SL60 (62.5-in.
 OD) through stiff silty clay soils.
 The run includes a contractor-designed curved alignment and is at a 5.5 percent slope.
-The project began in October 2017 to be completed by the end of October 2018.
 Independence Excavating is the prime contractor and MWH is the engineer.

 The curved drive was successfully completed in fall 2017 using Forterra dry-cast pipe.

 The Westerly Low Level Relief Sewer (WLLRS) Project includes regulator modifications, upsizing of dry weather outlet (DWO) sewers, and approximately 2,600 lf of new 72- in. diameter relief/storage sewer with relatively shallow depths of 8 to 25 ft.

 NTH completed the design of this project in 2016.
 The contractor (Ward & Burke) holed out on Sept.
 8, 2017.
 The 2,650-ft long tunnel was completed using a slurry microtunnel.
 High-strength RCP was used as the final liner in the tunnel and was strong enough to take the expected jacking forces even on an 1,850-ft long drive.

 The 1,850-ft drive had been the longest microtunnel drive ever for NEORSD until the completion of the first leg of the Kingsbury Run project.